najnesnaj/pinetime-zephyr/manual/_build/markdown/index.md

     * How to install zephyr

-    * How to install the open source watch framekit
+    * How to install the open source watch frame kit

     * Linux rules